It used to be that if you wanted an action camera, you could choose between a GoPro... or a GoPro.

-#9 Olympus Tough TG-Tracker: Best GoPro Alternative Honorable Mention
+#9 Olympus Tough TG-Tracker: GoPro Alternative Honorable Mention

-The Olympus Tough TG-Tracker is one of the best GoPro alternatives thanks to is superlatively robust design and myriad features that make shooting exciting!
+The Olympus Tough TG-Tracker is one of the best action cameras thanks to is superlatively robust design and myriad features that make shooting exciting!

 The Olympus Tough TG-Tracker is a bullet-shaped action camera.
 Unlike other bullet-shaped cameras on this list, the TG-Tracker is very light and weighs only 180 grams.
 This camera can easily fit in your pocket and, since it’s fully waterproof by itself, won’t get any bigger with the addition of a separate housing!
 You will need to mount a small waterproof cover for the lens to make it 100% waterproof though.